OWASP/www-policy/operational/signatory.md

 Budgeted or Discretionary per transaction (or related transactions), grant making, awards and scholarships, expense approvals, legally binding contractual arrangements, and purchasing assets:

-- $0 - $10,000 Executive Director can sign and approve without second approver
+- \$0 to \$10,000 must be signed by Executive Director or Treasurer
-- $10,000 to $250,000 Executive Director and Treasurer or Chair can sign and approve without Board approval
+- \$10,000 to $100,000 must be signed by Executive Director and Treasurer
-- $250,000 or more requires an affirmative Board vote
+- \$100,000 and above must be signed by Executive Director and Treasurer and affirmative vote by the Board of Directors

 Signing authority:

 - Transferring funds between and managing OWASP bank accounts and other financial accounts $ 250,000
 - Budgeted General Operational Spending (including but not limited to, payroll, expenses, and accounts payable), $ 500,000

 Any spending which exceeds the approved Annual Budget by more than 10%, must be approved by the Board of Directors.
+If the Treasurer is not available, the Chair or Vice Chair may sign on their behalf.

 ### Chief Financial Officer